iitmcvg/deduplication/README.md

 # deduplication
-Remove duplicate images from a set of images
+Remove duplicate images from a set of images.
+Currently implemented pixel difference based hashing to differentiate images.`
-Added by kaushik